streetpea/chiaki-ng/docs/setup/steaming.md

     !!!
 Note "SteamGridDB"

         The images I provided are from Steam Grid DB and I do not own these images, I'm simply directing you to them for your convenience.
-You can find these and other images yourself on [SteamGridDB](https://www.steamgriddb.com/search/grids?term=chiaki+remote+play){target="_blank" rel="noopener noreferrer"} as well as via other sources of your choosing.
+You can find these and other images yourself on [SteamGridDB](https://www.steamgriddb.com/search/grids?term=chiaki+remote+play){target="_blank" rel="noopener"} as well as via other sources of your choosing.

 2. If it is not already open, launch Steam and go to your game `Library`.